gitbrent/PptxGenJS/README.md

 slide.addTable( [rows], {any Layout/Formatting OPTIONS} );
 ```

-Notes:
-* Table will auto-page by default (as table rows overflow the Slide, new Slides will be added as needed)

 ### Table Layout Options
 | Option       | Type    | Unit   | Default   | Description            | Possible Values  |
 | :----------- | :------ | :----- | :-------- | :--------------------- | :--------------- |